okxpii/INFO_4320_final_project_SP22/README.md

 This is for my final project for INFO 4320, Rapid Prototyping, where we created a NFC scanner jukebox.
+I was responsible for both design docs, all the design prototyping, and contributed to the Arduino code as well.